Uniform linear inviscid damping and enhanced dissipation near monotonic shear flows in high Reynolds number regime (I): the whole space case: Introduction and main results

 Once we have sufficient understanding on the kernel, we can establish the limiting absorption principle, see Proposition \ref{LAP22}, and obtain a preliminary bound on $\Theta_{k,\nu}(v,w)$ in low regularity Sobolev spaces.
 We then apply the Fourier multiplier associated with the symbol $e^{\delta\langle k,\eta\rangle^{1/2}}$ and use a commutator argument to get higher regularity bounds, as in \cite{IJacta,JiaG}.

-To obtain the enhanced dissipation bound \eqref{intM3}, in section \ref{sec:dsr} we generalize an important result from \cite{Wei3} which gives sharp decay bounds on the semigroup using resolvent estimates, see also the earlier work \cite{Helffer2}.
-Our main new insight here is that the assumption in \cite{Wei3} on the generator of the semigroup being accretive may be replaced by an a priori bound on the semigroup, which can be obtained by a more detailed analysis of the spectral density function.
-We believe this new formulation can be applied to a wide range of singular perturbation problems where sharp semigroup bounds are useful.
+To obtain the enhanced dissipation bound \eqref{intM3}, in section \ref{sec:dsr} we generalize an important result from \cite{Wei3} which gives sharp decay bounds on the semigroup using resolvent estimates (that was inspired by the earlier work of Helffer and Sj\"ostrand \cite{Helffer2}).
+Our main observation here is that the assumption in \cite{Wei3} on the generator of the semigroup being accretive may be replaced by an a priori bound on the semigroup, which can be obtained by a more detailed analysis of the spectral density function.
+This new formulation appears applicable for a wide range of singular perturbation problems where sharp semigroup bounds are useful.

+After the completion of this work, we learnt about the recent work of Helffer and Sj\"ostrand \cite{Helffer3} which contained a more general version of our estimate (see Theorem \ref{DSR0}) on the decay of semigroups using resolvent bounds and a priori semigroup bounds, with sharp constants.
+We decide to keep the statement and proof of our semigroup bounds for their simplicity and for the sake of completeness, and refer to \cite{Helffer3} for the more general version.